McGrawCenter/princeton-assignment/README.md

 # princeton-assignment

-A Wordpress plugin that allows posts of a certain category to be listed on an assingment page.
+A Wordpress plugin that allows posts of a certain category to be listed on an assignment page.

 ## Shortcodes